 The History of Kylemore Abbey

-The story of the abbey, which is an hour and 15-minute drive from Galway City, began with Englishman Mitchell Henry and his wife, Margaret Vaughan Henry.
+The story of the abbey, which is about an hour and 15-minutes from Galway City, began with Englishman Mitchell Henry and his wife, Margaret Vaughan Henry.

-In the mid-1800s, Henry bought what was then a hunting lodge as an elaborate token of the love he had for his wife and proceeded to turn it into the castle you see today.
+In the mid-1800s, Henry bought what was then a hunting lodge as an elaborate token of the love he had for his wife and proceeded to turn it into the castle that can be seen today.

 When complete, the beautiful Kylemore had all the conveniences of the Victorian Age, with 33 bedrooms, 4 bathrooms, 4 sitting rooms, a ballroom, a billiard room, a library, study, school room, smoking room, gun room, and various offices and living areas for the domestic staff.